[Skip to Content]

 OHRC Recognized as Healthy People 2030 Champion

-OHRC is pleased to be recognized by the Office of Disease Prevention and Health Promotion (ODPHP) within the U.S. Department of Health and Human Services (HHS) as a Healthy People 2030 Champion, having demonstrated a commitment to helping achieve the Healthy People 2030 vision of a society in which all people can achieve their full potential for health and well-being across the lifespan.
+OHRC is pleased to be recognized by the Office of Disease Prevention and Health Promotion within HHS as a Healthy People 2030 Champion, having demonstrated a commitment to helping achieve the Healthy People 2030 vision of a society in which all people can achieve their full potential for health and well-being across the lifespan.

 Awards

-In 2022, OHRC was awarded the Distinguished Service Award from the Association of State and Territorial Dental Directors.
+In 2022, OHRC was awarded the Distinguished Service Award from ASTDD.
 Learn more about OHRC's numerous awards in recognition for high-quality services.

 National Maternal and Child Oral Health Resource Center, www.mchoralhealth.org